johnrock16/check-rule-mate/README.md

 #### Vanilla
 Here you are free to test anything you want about form validation, also We have a lot of tests scenarios in __tests__ which could be a great start.
 #### Express:
-See how the validator-js works in back-end using a middleware.
+See how the check-rule-mate works in back-end using a middleware.
 #### Frontend:
 Here you can found the DEMO page and it's a type of "playground" to test how RULES works and validations works.
 (Here you can't create customized javascript so custom validatorHelpers are disabled by default)